Branding is strategic. Marketing is tactical.

 The brand is built from many things.
 Very important among these things is the lived experience of the brand.
 Did that car deliver on its brand promise of reliability?
 Did the maker continue to uphold the quality standards that made them what they are?
 Did the sales guy or the service center mechanic know what they were talking about?

-Marketing reveals and energizes buyers.
-Branding makes loyal customers, believers and even enthusiasts, out of those who buy.
+Marketing unearths and activates buyers.
+Branding makes loyal customers, advocates, even evangelists, out of those who buy.

-Marketing is an essential part of any brand.
-It allows you to communicate the promise your customers expect of your brand.
-Your marketing should help define your audience and should be based on your brand positioning, your brand’s personality, and the tone of voice that your brand has come to use, to both your customers as well as your staff.
+Marketing, then, is an integral part of your brand.
+It helps you to communicate the promise that you want customers and prospects to know about.
+Your marketing should also be based on your brand positioning, personality, values and tone of voice that have all been defined and communicated among your staff.